ragaeeb/baburchi/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome.
 Please ensure your contributions adhere to the coding standards and include relevant tests.

 ### Development Setup